 Detective Murphy: Why not?
 When we talked to her, all she could talk about was how important her marriage is.
 Do you know your wife rarely calls you by your name when she talks about you?
 Most of the time, she refers to "my husband" like she owns you.
 She's always been jealous of your relationship with Missy, she hires a PI to look into what you're doing with Missy, she goes and confronts Missy, and then Missy ends up dead.
 Sounds good to me.

 Steve Kirby: I don't care what it sounds like to you!
 That is completely untrue.
 Maureen couldn't have killed Missy.

 Detective Murphy: Who did then?

-Steve Kirby: How in the hell should I know?
+Steve Kirby: How in the heck should I know?
 You're the detectives.
-You tell me?
+You tell me.

 Detective Armstrong: How would you react if you found out that you had a daughter?